-- Phase 4: Feedback from Phase 3 was reviewed by an identified TELAS Reference Group3 to finalise the Framework.
+- Phase 4: Feedback from Phase 3 was reviewed by an identified TELAS Reference Group to finalise the Framework.
 The Framework was subsequently edited by Susan Hoadley from the Linguistics Department at Macquarie University.
 At the end of 2019, a series of face-to-face pilot workshops were conducted with educational technology practitioners from Macquarie University and Australian Catholic University.
 These workshops served as a mechanism for user testing and to further validate the TELAS Framework.
-They also assisted in piloting the peer reviewer workshop program that will be periodically conducted throughout Australasia to accredit individuals to be TELAS Certified Reviewers.
+They also assisted in formulating the Peer Reviewer workshop program that will be offered throughout Australasia to create TELAS Certified Reviewers.
 Feedback from these workshops endorsed the framework and warranted it as a valuable tool for guiding and assessing the design of quality online learning environments.
-2019 and early 2020 saw the development of the TELAS website, self-assessment tool and app.

 From 2020 through to mid 2021, the TELAS website, self-assessment tool and the TELAS app were finalised and the first Peer Reviewer workshops were offer to the higher education sector in 2022.